seance/paraverse/pages/characters.md

 ##### Loiter

 Not everything goes to plan always.
-Still, a moment to reflect may not be a bad thing. `+2 XP` to any skill in the skillset you have least bonuses in.
+Still, a moment to reflect may not be a bad thing. `+2 XP` to any skill in the skillset you have least experience in.

 ##### Arx Arcanum

 Arx Arcanum, or *secret citadel*, is a place for studying the mysteries of the arcane arts.
-Spell sustain `+1`.
+Sustain `+1`.
 Unlock an Arcane Aspect and gain `+2 XP` in it, or gain `+1 XP` in an already unlocked Aspect.

 ##### Scholar